 Strong branding makes your distinctive presence shine.
-It’s the welcoming open door for your specific audience and all the world.
+It’s the welcoming open door for your intended audience and all the world.

 Brand equity—the present and future value of your brand—accrues in people’s hearts and minds based on their imaginative associations with your branding, their experiences with your business or organization, and the fulfillment of their needs by your products and services.
 Branding is more than a logo.
 It presents a complete “look & feel” for your enterprise, including name, taglines, messaging, logo icon, logotype, auxiliary graphics, images, family brands, and color palette.
 Branding supports and informs all of your internal and external communications, as well as your ongoing strategic planning.

-Christine Walker uses strategic envisioning and hands-on visual storytelling—dynamic visual and verbal processes—to elicit clear vision and authenticity for evolving the distinctive presence of your brand.
+Christine Walker uses dynamic visual and verbal processes to elicit a clear vision and authenticity for evolving the distinctive presence of your brand.
 She brings her skills as a visual strategist, designer, artist, and writer to create strong new brand identities or build on classics.

 CORPORATE & NONPROFIT BRANDING & COMMUNICATIONS